boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 ### Observations

-This model offers an excellent compromise between reasoning capability and generation speed.
+This model offers an excellent compromise between model size and generation speed in this configuration.
 Despite its larger size, it consistently maintained over 80 tokens/s while remaining comfortably within the 16 GB VRAM budget.

 ### MTP Variant